yairm210/Unciv/docs/Modders/Creating-a-UI-skin.md

 #### image

 A path to an image.
-The file is expected to be located alongside the 6 basic shapes inside the `Images/Skins/MyCoolSkinExample` folder in if just a name like `MyCoolNewDesign` is given.
+The file is expected to be located alongside the 6 basic shapes inside the `Images/Skins/MyCoolSkinExample` folder if just a name like `MyCoolNewDesign` is given.
 The image path can also be another ui element like `WorldScreen/TopBar/ResourceTable` so images can be reused by other elements.

 #### tint